Quasi-Fuchsian flows and the coupled vortex equations: Introduction

 Reversing the process, starting with a pair $(g, A)$ solving the coupled vortex equations \eqref{eq:coupled-vortex-intro}, we can determine the pair $([g_{1}]_{\Teich}, [g_{2}]_{\Teich})$ by giving explicit hyperbolic representatives in the two classes:

 and

 Often it is more practical to describe the points $[g_{1}]_{\Teich}$ and $[g_{2}]_{\Teich}$ using the marked length spectrum.
-As a simple addendum to the main theorem we will show that the $g_{1}$-length of the unique closed geodesic of $g_{1}$ in the non-trivial free homotopy class $\mathfrak{c}$ is given by
+In the course of proving the main theorem, we will also show that for a free homotopy class $\mathfrak{c}$ in $M$ we have

-where $\zeta$ is the unique closed orbit of $F$ whose projection to $M$ is in the class $\mathfrak{c}$ (see Section \ref{section:mls}), and $\ell_{g}(\pi \circ \zeta)$ is the $g$-length of this projection (which is easily seen to agree with the period of $\zeta$).
+where $\zeta$ is as in Item e.
 Similarly, the marked length spectrum for $g_2$ is given by

-It follows right away from \eqref{eq:mls1} and \eqref{eq:mls2} that the marked length spectrum of $F$ is the arithmetic mean of the marked length spectra of the geodesic flows of $g_1$ and $g_2$: